spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/general.md

 weight: 1
 ---

-Media Library Pro offers Blade, Vue, and React components to upload files to your application.
+[Media Library Pro](http://medialibrary.pro) is a paid add-on package that offers Blade, Vue, and React components to upload files to your application.

 Media Library Pro ships with two components for every environment: an attachment component, and a collection component.